SoCFPGA-learning/Chameleon96/blink-scratch-tutorial/readme.md

 Draw a bus line connected on the output of the simple_counter output port, and leave the other end unconnected to the right of the simple_counter.
 Select the created bus line > right click > properties > type counter [31..0] as the bus name.

 Note: The notation [X..Y] is the Quartus II method for specifying the bus width in BDF schematics, where X is the most significant bit (MSB) and Y is the least significant bit (LSB).

 Draw a wire connected on the left of both output pins, and leave the other end unconnected.
 Select the  first line > right click > properties > type counter [26] as the node name.
 Select the  second  line > right click > properties > type counter [24] as the node name.

-NOTE:  Without SD card inserted, HPS clock frequency is 25 MHz (100 MHz with original SD inserted) To calculate the time period (T) of the blinking you have to calculate like this:       1/((25000000/(2^26)))
+Note:  Without SD card inserted, HPS clock frequency is 25 MHz (100 MHz with original SD inserted) To calculate the time period (T) of the blinking you have to calculate like this:       1/((25000000/(2^26)))
 where 25 corresponds to the 25 MHz and 26 is the bit of the counter we typed in the output pin  (counter[26])